-2) Mesoscale current effects

-Regions of strong SST gradients are also regions of strong variability in ocean surface current.
-The current feedback (CFB) mechanism directly modifies wind stress through the relative motion of surface winds and currents, which in turn alters the low-level wind shear and wind: a negative current anomaly induces a positive stress anomaly, which in turn causes a negative wind anomaly (Renault et al. 2016a).
-At the mesoscale, CFB primarily impacts the surface wind stress curl but not its divergence due to the quasi-geostrophic nature of ocean currents (Chelton et al. 2004).
-The wind stress and wind responses to CFB can be also diagnosed using empirical relationships based on satellite and numerical simulations.
-Renault et al. (2016a; 2019a) defined two coupling coefficients related to CFB: s_w is the slope of the regression between mesoscale surface current and 10 m wind and s_τ is the linear regression coefficient linking mesoscale surface current and surface stress.
-The coefficient s_τ can be interpreted as a measure of the CFB efficiency: the more negative s_τ , the more efficient an eddy killing.
-The effect on the ocean is discussed in detail in Section 4.

-The SST and current-induced stress responses are challenging to separate since mesoscale SST and current variations tend to co-vary strongly near ocean fronts and eddies.
-Nonetheless, estimates of the contributions of the current-induced wind stress response via the linear coupling coefficients indicate that the current-induced stress anomalies exceed the SST-induced response over strong WBCs and within isolated ocean eddies (e.g., Gaube et al. 2015; Renault et al. 2019a).
-The current-induced stress response exists in scatterometer and direct air-sea flux observations and coupled ocean-atmosphere simulations but is not directly apparent in atmosphere-only simulations and reanalyses, such as the ERA5 wind stress anomalies used in Figure 1.
-Including both current and SST-induced stress anomalies has a particularly strong impact on the mesoscale wind stress curl field.
+321 statistical and analytical approaches exist, including cross-spectral analysis (e.g., Small et al. 322 2005b; O'Neill et al. 2012; Laurindo et al. 2019; Samelson et al. 2020), cross-covariance and 323 correlation functions between SST (and its tendency), wind and turbulent heat fluxes (e.g., 324 Frankignoul and Hasselmann 1977; Wu et al. 2006; Bishop et al. 2017; Small et al. 2019), and an 325 analytical model for MABL heat and momentum budgets (Schneider and Qiu 2015; Schneider 326 2020).
+The analytical model for MABL is explored in detail in Section 2c.
+327 328 2) Mesoscale current effects 329 Regions of strong SST gradients are also regions of substantial variability in ocean surface 330 current.
+The current feedback (CFB) mechanism directly modifies wind stress through the 331 relative motion of surface winds and currents, which in turn alters the low-level wind shear and 332 wind.
+That is, a negative current anomaly induces a positive stress anomaly acting on the atmosphere, which causes a negative wind anomaly (Renault et al. 2016a).
+At the mesoscale, 333 334 CFB primarily impacts the surface wind stress curl but not its divergence due to the quasi-335 geostrophic nature of ocean currents (Chelton et al. 2004).
+The wind stress and wind responses to 336 CFB can also be diagnosed using empirical relationships based on satellite and numerical 337 simulations.
+Renault et al. (2016a; 2019a) defined two coupling coefficients related to CFB: s_w is 338 the regression slope between mesoscale surface currents and 10 m wind and s{τ} is the linear 339 regression coefficient linking mesoscale surface current and surface stress.
+The coefficient s{τ} can 340 be interpreted as a measure of the damping efficiency of CFB to ocean eddy energy, as discussed 341 in greater detail in Section 4.
+342 343 The SST and current-induced stress responses are challenging to separate since mesoscale SST 344 and current variations co-vary strongly near ocean fronts and eddies.
+Nonetheless, estimates of 345 the contributions of the current-induced wind stress response via the linear coupling coefficients 346 indicate that the current-induced stress anomalies exceed the SST-induced response over strong 347 WBCs and within isolated ocean eddies (e.g., Gaube et al. 2015; Renault et al. 2019a).
+The 348 current-induced stress response exists in scatterometer and direct air-sea flux observations and 349 coupled ocean-atmosphere simulations, but it is not directly apparent in atmosphere-only 350 simulations and reanalyses, such as the ERA5 wind stress anomalies used in Figure 2.
+Including both current and SST-induced stress anomalies strongly impacts the mesoscale wind stress curl field (e.g., Renault et al. 2019a).